Tom-Nagy/know-it/TESTING.md

 * The website has been tested by fellow students, slack community, friends and family.
 * All the issues raised have been addressed.

-# Bugs

-INCLUDE A BUGS SECTIONS IN RELATION TO TESTING AND NOT DEVELOPMENT !?

 [**:back:** *Table of Content* ](#Table-of-Content)